mkatherine/VoiceHackers/README.md

-Test 10a:

-Question 1: If we use "twelve" to identify speakers, what is the accuracy versus "zero"?
+If we use "twelve" data alone to identify speakers, we obtained an accuracy of 77.78, however when we used "zero" data alone we obtained an accuracy of 88.89.
+Speaking "0" rolls of the tongue more than speaking the slightly more complicated "12".
+This could explain why samples of zero obtain higher accuracies.
 **Accuracy for Zero: 88.89**
 **Accuracy for Twelve: 77.78**
 <div align="center" style="display: flex; align-items: flex-start; gap: 10px;">